Salim-Lysiun/Salim-Lysiun/README.md

 - 👯 I’m looking to collaborate on **ML/DL in the field of healthcare**

-- 👨‍💻 All of my projects are available at [https://scholar.google.com/citations?user=FyVcxgMAAAAJ&hl=en](https://scholar.google.com/citations?user=FyVcxgMAAAAJ&hl=en)
+- 👨‍💻 All of my published work are available at [https://scholar.google.com/citations?user=FyVcxgMAAAAJ&hl=en](https://scholar.google.com/citations?user=FyVcxgMAAAAJ&hl=en)

 - 📫 How to reach me **rukhsar.1@iitj.ac.in**